Esmailin Caridad

 Esmailin Manuel Caridad (born October 28, 1983) is a Dominican former professional right-handed pitcher.
-He played in Major League Baseball (MLB) for the Chicago Cubs, in Nippon Professional Baseball for the Hiroshima Toyo Carp and in the Korea Baseball Organization for the Samsung Lions.
+He played in Major League Baseball (MLB) for the Chicago Cubs, in Nippon Professional Baseball for the Hiroshima Toyo Carp, and in the KBO League for the Samsung Lions.

 Career

 Guangdong Leopards

 He spent the majority of the 2006 season in the Guangdong Leopards.

 Hiroshima Toyo Carp

 He spent the majority of the 2007 season in the Hiroshima Toyo Carp's Carp Dominican Academy in the Dominican Republic.
 That season, he made two scoreless relief appearances for the Carp in Japan's Nippon Professional Baseball.

 Chicago Cubs

 The following season, Caridad signed with the Chicago Cubs and was assigned to A-Advanced Daytona.
 In the middle of June, Caridad was promoted to Double-A Tennessee.
 In 28 appearances that year (27 starts), Caridad went 13–7 with a 3.73 ERA while striking out 88 over 152 innings.

 Caridad began the 2009 season with Triple-A Iowa.
 On August 10, Caridad was called up to the major-league team, replacing Jeff Stevens.
 He made his debut that day, pitching 5.1 innings in relief of Tom Gorzelanny, giving up 3 runs (2 earned) while striking out 4.
 He was optioned back to Iowa when Carlos Zambrano was activated from the disabled list, but was recalled in September when the rosters expanded.
 In 14 appearances, Caridad went 1–0 with a 1.40 ERA while striking out 17 over 19.1 innings.

 Caridad made the Opening Day roster for Chicago, but was placed on the disabled list on April 14 with a right forearm strain.
 Caridad was activated on May 8, and Jeff Gray, who was recalled when Caridad went on the disabled list, was optioned to Iowa.
 However, Caridad was placed on the disabled list on May 19 with a right elbow strain.
 On September 7, Caridad was transferred to the 60-day disabled list, ending his season.
 In 8 appearances, Caridad went 0–1 with an 11.25 ERA, while striking out 4 in 4 innings.

 Caridad spent the next 3 seasons (minus a 5-game stint with Tennessee in 2011) with Iowa, until he was released on July 18, 2013.
 In 86 appearances with Iowa since 2011 (2 starts), Caridad went 7–9 with a 4.95 ERA and 4 saves, while striking out 119 in 393 innings.